Definition of Java NIO Path

 }

-In the above example, we use two import statements first for the path interface and another for the class.
-We use the Paths method to call the get method that creates the instance of the path.
+In the above example, we use two import statements, first for the path interface and another for the class.
+We use the Paths method to call the get method that creates the path instance.

 Code: